RudraPandya007/Semiconductor-Association/README.md

 # Semiconductor Industry Analysis Project
 Hello!
 My name is Rudra Pandya and I am the creator of the Semiconductor Industry Analysis Project.
 This project focuses on various companies which are designated in the Semiconductor Industry such as Nvidia, AMD, Intel, and many more.
 The representation of these companies are stored as a Ticker (Nvidia = NVDA) and each ticker has its own .csv file which has data about the stock of the company.
 Data would include date, volume, opening price, closing price, highest price, lowest price, and adjusted closing price.
 There are thousands of lines of data corresponding to each .csv file from 1990s to 2019 at most; However, due to the strict uprise of Nvidia in 2024, I have added more lines of data from 2018 to 2024 to monitor its lucrative performance.
+We are going to dive into that midway to the end!

 Now what are the applications of this?
 Great question!
 The data which can be presented by you in any condition are given by different methods shown below.
 In particular, menu numbers such as 5, 6, 7 use various methods with their parallel methods to display components such as profits with their respective volumes and dates to output files.
 Another example is shown in method 6, which uses the quicksort algorithm to sort the profits and finds its parallel volumes and dates presented in output files.
 This data can be pasted into Google Spreadsheet or Microsoft Excel or in BI Dashboards for data visualization.
 In reality, this is a mid-level project which has similar levels of complexity as other coding assignments given in your university.